-HPCG Performance List was announced at a ISC 2017
+HPCG Performance List was announced at ISC 2018

 The HPCG results are now integrated into the TOP500 list.
 The main HPCG